ethereum-optimism/monitorism/op-monitorism/faultproof_withdrawals/runbooks/RUNBOOK.md

 #### Triage Phase

-The alert (⚠️ private alert details) includes a dashboard link where you can review logs to diagnose potential issues with the monitoring system and understand the cause of the alert.
+The alert ([!IMPORTANT] private alert details) includes a dashboard link where you can review logs to diagnose potential issues with the monitoring system and understand the cause of the alert.

 ---
 ## Metrics and Alerts Conditions